xtendui/xtendui/src/gatsby/markdown/hidden/test/other.md

 Test browser location prev e next.

-Test initial scroll on page load.
+Test initial activation and scroll on page load when linking non scrolltoInit.

 Try the demo [on a new page](/demos/components/scroll-to/toggle#anchor-2).